krakend/krakend-documentation/extending/_index.md

 ## What about forking?
 Open-source users might be tempted to fork the source code to add modifications.
-Our recommended way to customize KrakenD is always through plugins or scripts, but you **should avoid forking the code** if you want to keep up to date with the product's progress and security vulnerabilities.
-We have seen over and over forked projects that are left behind because they don't have the resources to keep up.
+Our recommended way to customize KrakenD is always through plugins or scripts, and you **should avoid forking the code** if you want to keep up to date with the product's progress and security vulnerabilities.
+We have seen over and over forked projects that are left behind because companies don't have the resources to keep up.